-That hope is in the hundreds of named and unamed heroes who risked their lives to rescue others.
+That hope is in the hundreds of named and unnamed heroes who risked their lives to rescue others.
 It's in the thousands of volunteers from across the world who gave what they could in the greatest times of need and beyond.
-It's in the tales of recovery and rebuilding within just a year.
+It's in the tales of recovery and rebuilding within just the first year.

 The response people showed during and after the wildfires proved the "Volunteer State" is not just a name, it's within the spirit of people here and across the world.
 We dug through hundreds of stories in hopes of proving this, and we were not disappointed to find more stories than we can possibly highlight here.

 From heroes who risked their lives to help others, to hometown celebrities who've given so much more than just money, to simple stories of hope and joy from people who lost everything: We believe these stories deserve your attention once more, even if it's only as a reminder of how much good happened since then.
 Simply click on the story title to relive these many inspiring and wonderful moments of generosity.